-Len Nicita and Jenny Wong discuss the ATO Draft Taxation Ruling on the tax treatment of rights and Retail Premiums under renounceable rights offers.
+Len Nicita and Jenny Wong clarify the ATO Draft Taxation Ruling on the tax treatment of rights and Retail Premiums under renounceable rights offers.

 Renounceable rights issues are a common way for listed companies to raise capital.
 This form of capital raising involves a company inviting its existing shareholders to subscribe for additional shares in proportion to their current holdings at a discount to the current market price.
 The difference between a renounceable and a non-renounceable rights issue is that the former allows eligible shareholders to sell their entitlements.
 Any entitlements not otherwise exercised or sold are eventually offered for sale to investors via a retail bookbuild process, with the net funds remitted to the original entitlement holders referred to as the Retail Premium.